 Although we have seen important advances in the last decade, including the increased utilization of the sensitive and specific Freelite (sFLC) diagnostic test, there is still no cure for myeloma.

-You can help increase awareness by displaying your March is Myeloma Awareness Month magnet, which we will send to you free of charge, along with an information pamphlet created by the International Myeloma Foundation.
+You can help increase awareness by displaying your March is Myeloma Awareness Month pin, which we will send to you free of charge, along with an information pamphlet created by the International Myeloma Foundation.

 ABOUT BINDING SITE